Olical/olical.github.io/cryogen/resources/templates/md/posts/clojure-projects-from-scratch.md

 $ brew install clojure
 ```

-I found that I could install it through the Arch Linux package manager, `pacman`, too.
-But this version was slightly out of date at the time of writing, so I don't recommend this just yet.
+I have found that I could install it through the Arch Linux package manager although it was slightly out of date at the time of writing, so I don't recommend this just yet.
 If you're on Linux you can run the manual installer easily enough.

 ```bash
 $ curl -O https://download.clojure.org/install/linux-install-1.9.0.326.sh
 $ sudo bash linux-install-1.9.0.326.sh
 ```

-To update, use the package manager you used for the installation (no surprises here) or find the latest Linux installer URL on the [getting started][getting-started] page.
+To update, use the package manager you used for the installation or find the latest Linux installer URL on the [getting started][getting-started] page.

 You should now be able to drop into a Clojure REPL with one command!
-You can use `clojure` or `clj`, the latter has a slightly better editing experience but requires you to have `rlwrap` installed.
+You can run `clojure` or `clj` in your terminal, the latter has a slightly better editing experience but requires you to have `rlwrap` installed.

 ```bash
 $ clj